0800 Classification and Compensation

 .110 Statutory Authority

-.121 The purpose of Geographic Pay Differentials is to assist State agencies with the recruitment and retention of competent personnel in particular occupations and areas of the State.
+.121 The purpose of Geographic Pay Differentials is to assist State agencies with the recruitment and retention of employees in particular occupations and areas of the State.

-.131 The Division of Classification and Compensation has developed a Special Salary Treatment Search Engine that includes a “live” database of approved Increased Hiring Salaries (Section 130.4), Shift Pay Differentials (Section 130.6), and Geographic Pay Differentials (Section 130.7).
-This database is the repository of Special Salary Treatment information .
-The Special Salary Treatment Search Engine is an advisory tool only and should not be used to convey any "official" salary offer to any candidate.
-For an "official" calculation regarding an existing approved Special Salary Treatment, contact the Office of the State Comptroller's Payroll Unit.
+.131 The Division of Classification and Compensation has developed a Salary Differential Search Engine to look up approved Increased Hiring Salaries (Section 130.4), Shift Pay Differentials (Section 130.6), and Geographic Pay Differentials (Section 130.7).
+The Salary Differential Search Engine is an advisory tool only and should not be used to convey any "official" salary offer to any candidate.
+For an "official" salary calculation with an approved Salary Differential, contact the Office of the State Comptroller's Payroll Unit.

 .211 Section 130.7 authorizes applications for such Geographic Pay Differentials from appointing officers, employees, and employee organizations.
-Applications by appointing officers should be submitted in accordance with New York STate Electronic Personnel System (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual located on the Department of Civil Service’s web site (see previously listed web site).
+Applications by appointing officers should be submitted in accordance with New York STate Electronic Personnel (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual located on the Department of Civil Service's website (see previously listed website).
 Applications by employees and employee organizations should be submitted in writing to the Director of the Division of Classification and Compensation.

 .212 All requests should include detailed information and documentation regarding: